dhanyakini/dhanyakini/README.md

 ### 🔭 Currently Working On:
 📰 **[Kannada News Keyword Generator](https://github.com/dhanyakini/Kannada-Keyword-Generator)**:
   A machine learning-based project for generating keywords from Kannada news articles.
-It processes an XML dataset using IndicBERT to extract relevant keywords and the English URL, enabling offline keyword generation.
+It processes an XML dataset using IndicBART to extract relevant keywords and the English URL, enabling offline keyword generation.

 ### 📫 How to Reach Me:
 <div>